cosmosgame/save-the-world/content/posts/eight.md

 ### Lucky number in China

 The Chinese hold eight as the [luckiest number](https://www.actualidadviajes.com/en/el-numero-magico-de-china/#La_magia_del_8).
-They tend to group all of their important things in eights.
+They traditionally tended to group all of their important things in eights.
 So they have eight astrology signs, eight imperial ministers, eight cardinal points, etc. Our western minds are quick to scoff at this, but China has a long, rich lived history that deserves respect.

 ### Notes in a scale